django/django/README.rst

 You can install channels from PyPI as the ``channels`` package.
-See our `installation <https://channels.readthedocs.io/en/latest/installation.html>`_ and `getting started <https://channels.readthedocs.io/en/latest/getting-started.html>`_ docs for more.
+See our `installation <https://channels.readthedocs.io/en/latest/installation.html>`_ and `tutorial <https://channels.readthedocs.io/en/latest/tutorial/index.html>`_ docs for more.

 Dependencies
 ------------